The exciting discovery of this previously unknown biological system has led to a profound breakthrough

 Natural chemical messengers produced by the body that interact within the ECS are called endocannabinoids.
 Phytocannabinoids (plant-based cannabinoids) mimic those produced in almost all organs of the body.
 Cannabinoids interact with receptors in a “lock and key” fashion, including the cannabinoid receptors CB1 and CB2.
 Once engaged, cannabinoids may release an intricate cascade of neurotransmitters that communicate vital information to cells, tissues, organs and glands to regulate many physiological systems in the human brain and body and help to achieve homeostasis.

 Decades of research indicate that cannabinoids interact with the body’s endocannabinoid system.
 A PubMed search shows over 1,500 published studies and reviews investigating compounds that regulate the ECS, with therapeutic promise indicated across a wide range of areas.
-Regulations prevent us from discussing therapeutic applications or making any health related claims.
-We encourage you to read the wealth of research available.
+We encourage you to review the wealth of research available.

-A few introductory white papers and videos about the endocannabinoid system are provided below to begin or expand upon your learning.
+A few introductory white papers, webinars and videos about the endocannabinoid system are provided to begin or expand upon your learning.
 Practitioners, please log-in to view them.
-Stay tuned for announcements on educational Webinars for Practitioners.
+Stay tuned for announcements on additional educational Webinars for Practitioners.

 The information in our Learning Center is presented for educational purposes only and was developed to provide health professionals with an understanding of the potential applications of cannabinoids.
 These statements and materials have not been evaluated by the Food and Drug Administration, and our products are not intended to diagnose, treat, cure or prevent any disease.